steffenricklin/RU-neurosmash/README.md

 ### Phase 2.
 Add biological plausibility 🧠

-> Internal deadline: November 26, 2020
+> Internal deadline: December 8, 2020

 - Can be at the level of learning, network architecture, neuron model, exploration strategy etc.
 - Use the lectures, podcasts, papers for inspiration to come up with a good addition